IIITLucknowSWEngg/CSITTeam014/Assignment1/URD.md

 This document outlines the user requirements for the PhonePe Clone application.
 It serves as a guide for the design, development, and testing phases to ensure the final product aligns with user needs and expectations.

 ### **1.2 Scope**
-The PhonePe Clone is a mobile-based digital payment platform that enables users to:
+The PhonePe Competitor is a mobile-based digital payment platform that enables users to:
 - Perform UPI transactions.
 - Recharge mobiles and DTH services.
 - Pay utility bills.